scala/docs.scala-lang/contribute/documentation.md

 There are several ways you can help out with the improvement of Scala documentation.
 These include:

 * API Documentation in Scaladoc
-* Code examples and tutorials in activator templates.
 * Guides, Overviews, Tutorials, Cheat Sheets and more on the docs.scala-lang.org site
 * Updating scala-lang.org